-The next step up from Threat Check is a funded engagement, such as our Rapid Security Assessment or our Comprehensive Security Assessment.
+CDW offers a range of assessments, including our Rapid Security Assessment and our Comprehensive Security Assessment.
 Both of these services involve CDW’s cybersecurity experts looking under the hood of an organization’s IT systems, probing for vulnerabilities and attempting to circumvent existing security solutions.

 Typically, a Rapid Security Assessment engagement will include the following:

 - A scan of internet-visible hosts and a test of vulnerabilities

 - Internal network vulnerability scans and penetration tests of key IT assets

 - An audit of passwords and password-related policies

 - Testing of wireless security at one site

 - A social engineering exercise to assess vulnerability to phishing

 A Comprehensive Security Assessment engagement will often include:

 - Discovery of IT assets (including unknown assets and networks)